 This Part applies if the Public Transport Authority enters into a contract or arrangement with another person (the contractor) for the construction of all, or part, of the railway (the construction of the railway).

+6. Aboriginal Heritage Act 1972

+For the purposes of the construction of the railway, the Aboriginal Heritage Act 1972 applies in relation to any land required to be used for the construction of the railway as if the contractor were the owner of that land.

-[6.
-Deleted: No. 27 of 2021 s.
-351(2).]
+[Section 6 inserted: No. 23 of 2023 s.
+32.]

 7. Environmental Protection Act 1986